brianbochicchio/basic-calculator/README.md

 Check it out at [https://frontendmasters.com/courses/web-development-v3/](https://frontendmasters.com/courses/web-development-v3/)

 Calcualtor logic is all me.
 HTML and CSS are pretty much straight from the examples he provides.
 The emphais of the project was to work on scripting -- not so much the HTML/CSS.

+I already have some ideas for refactoring, but I am goignt o set it aside for now and press on.